Discrete event simulation software

 What can be simulated?

-The processes you'll gain most benefit from simulating are those that involve change over time, variability and randomness.
+The greatest value comes from simulating processes that involve change over time, variability, and randomness.

 For example, at a gas station nobody can guess exactly which time the next car will arrive, whether that customer will decide to purchase gas only, or how long they’ll take to make a purchase.
 Modeling complex dynamic systems like this effectively by any other method isn't possible.